Hanna Holborn Gray: Biography

 Gray moved to Chicago when her husband was appointed to a position at the University of Chicago.
 She spent her first year as a research fellow at the Newberry Library, and then began teaching history at Chicago earning tenure in 1964.
 From 1966 to 1970, she was co-editor of the Journal of Modern History with her husband.
 Gray was named dean of the College of Arts and Sciences at Northwestern University in 1972 and became professor of history and provost at Yale University in 1974.
 She served as acting president of Yale for fourteen months after President Kingman Brewster unexpectedly accepted an appointment as United States Ambassador to the Court of St. James's.

 Gray then returned to the University of Chicago, serving as president from 1978 to 1993, the first female (full) president of a major university in the United States.
 In 1991, she was awarded the Presidential Medal of Freedom.
 She retired in June 1993 but remains Harry Pratt Judson Distinguished Service Professor Emerita.

 Gray has also served as a director, board member or trustee of the Harvard Corporation, the Yale Corporation, the Smithsonian Institution, JP Morgan Chase, the Andrew W. Mellon Foundation, the Marlboro School of Music, the Council on Foreign Relations, the Concord Coalition, the Mayo Clinic, the Brookings Institution, and Bryn Mawr College.
-Gray has received honorary degrees from more than sixty institutions, including the University of Chicago, The College of William and Mary, Harvard, Oxford, Yale, Brown, Columbia, Princeton, and Duke.
+Gray has received honorary degrees from more than sixty institutions, including the University of Chicago, The College of William and Mary, Harvard, Oxford, Yale, Brown, Columbia, Princeton, Bowdoin College and Duke.
 She served as chairman of the board of the second largest foundation in America, the Howard Hughes Medical Institute, until 2010.
 The portrait of Gray that hangs at the University of Chicago has been "stolen" (and returned) on more than one occasion as a student prank.
 Gray published a memoir, An Academic Life, in 2018.